-|Total Weight (mg)||120||600|
+|Total weight (mg)||120||600|

 Prepare 7 powders each containing 0.37mg of drug.

-Therefore; 120 – 0.37 = 119.63
+We find that 120 – 0.37 = 119.63

-|Total Weight (mg)||120||840|
+|Total weight (mg)||120||840|

-|Total Weight (mg)||120||e|
+|Total weight (mg)||120||e|

-Section 6 – Multiple Dilutions
+Section 6 – Multiple dilutions

-First and foremost, consider the 0.25% w/v solution and let y be the weight of ingredient in 100mL.
-By convention, 0.25%w/v means 0.25g in 100mL.
-For 100mL of 0.25%w/v:
+First, consider the 0.25% w/v solution and let y be the weight of ingredient in 100mL.

 |Water (mL) to||100||50|

-We can see that y is 0.125
+We find that y is 0.125.

 Let z be the number of grams of ingredient in 1,000mL of solution: